Student Journalist

 From our dedicated programs stems an ocean of training opportunities.
 Hone the skills, knowledge, and strategies that amplify conservative voices everywhere.

-Empower Your Principles Check out YLW tracks and request the training below.
-The Leadership Institute’s Youth Leadership Workshop (YLW) is...
+The Mission Empower Your Principles The Leadership Institute’s Youth Leadership Workshop (YLW) is a free, three-hour training that gives an...

 Take your publication to the next level with an Advanced Student Publications Workshop.
 Existing conservative publications affiliated with LI can...